iterative/ldb-resources/documentation/Getting-started-with-LDB.md

 * Cleanse data objects.
 Remove duplicates, irrelevant, or excessively noisy samples.
 * Clean annotations.
 Make sure annotations match the content of data samples.
 * Enrich the initial sample set.
-Find creative ways to obtain more data from the real world.
+Find ways to obtain more data from the real world.
-* Introduce augmentations to teach the network to deal with data variations.
+* Introduce augmentations to teach the network about data variations.
 * Add effective synthetic samples (teacher-student, GAN, etc.) to cover any remaining data gaps.

-At the level of data organization, all these tasks can be reduced to manipulating the membership information in (possibly overlapping) data collections – such as original data samples, auxiliary samples, synthesized samples, transformed samples, and so on.
+At the level of organization, all these tasks can be reduced to manipulating the membership information in (possibly overlapping) collections – such as original data samples, auxiliary samples, synthesized samples, transformed samples, and so on.

-LDB simplifies dataset manipulation and version tracking by indexing unique data objects, constructing the datasets by querying their metadata, and versioning the results.
+LDB simplifies dataset manipulation and version tracking by indexing unique data objects, constructing the datasets by querying object metadata, and versioning the results.

-To demonstrate a sample data-driven workflow in LDB, let us begin with creating a dataset that holds the original (starter) data for the DeepLearningAI challenge.
+To demonstrate a sample data-driven workflow in LDB, let us begin with holding starter data for the DeepLearningAI challenge.
-Assuming that similar data is hosted at `gs://iterative/roman-numerals/` let us create a dataset called `"numerals"` to hold it:
+Assuming it is hosted at `gs://iterative/roman-numerals/` let us create a dataset called `"numerals"`:

 | Step | Command |
 | --- | --- |